opengeospatial/SoilDataIE/model/uml/enterprise-architect/readme.md

 !!
 IMPORTANT !!

-Please do not check-out and modify soil-data-ie-template.eap - instead create a local copy yourself and manage it as below.
+Please do not check-out and modify soil-data-ie-template.eap - instead create a local copy yourself and manage it as described below.

 At times this template will be updated - for example if new reference models become available, or existing ones are updated.